markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 - If you enable this setting, low CPU priority will be used during scheduled scans.

-- If you disable or don't configure this setting, not changes will be made to CPU priority for scheduled scans.
+- If you disable or don't configure this setting, no changes will be made to CPU priority for scheduled scans.
 <!-- EnableLowCPUPriority-Description-End -->

 <!-- EnableLowCPUPriority-Editable-Begin -->